hayeah/sike-react-course/js-bling-bling/_index.md

 2. Repaint (CPU).
 3. Transform, rotate, scale, opacity (GPU, cheapest).

-[CSS Triggers...](http://csstriggers.com/) has a chart of which CSS property triggers what cost.
+[CSS Triggers...](http://csstriggers.com/) has a chart of which CSS property triggers what costs.
 Let's take a look at border-bottom:

 ![](border-bottom-triggers.jpg)